cosmos/ibc-go/docs/versioned_docs/version-v5.3.0/01-ibc/03-apps/06-routing.md

 slug: /ibc/apps/routing
 ---

 # Routing

 :::note

-## Pre-requisites Readings
+## Pre-requisite readings

 - [IBC Overview](../01-overview.md))
 - [IBC default integration](../02-integration.md)

 :::
 :::note Synopsis
 Learn how to hook a route to the IBC router for the custom IBC module.
 :::

 As mentioned above, modules must implement the `IBCModule` interface (which contains both channel